Biscoff Cheesecake

 Instructions

-• Line an 8-inch springform cake pan and set aside.
+• Line an 8-inch springform cake pan with parchment paper and set aside.

-• In a mixing bowl, combine your crushed Biscoff cookies with melted vegan butter and mix until combined.
-Transfer into the lined springform pan and refrigerate.
+• In a mixing bowl, combine your crushed Biscoff cookies with melted butter and mix until combined.
+Transfer it to the lined springform pan and refrigerate while you prepare the filling.

-• In a large mixing bowl, add the softened cream cheese with the superfine sugar and beat until smooth and fluffy.
+• In a large mixing bowl or bowl of a stand mixer with a paddle attachment, add the softened cream cheese with the superfine sugar and beat until smooth and fluffy, around two minutes.
 Add in the Biscoff spread and beat until combined.
-Add the double cream and continue to beat until it stabilizes and thickens.
+Add the heavy cream and continue to beat until it stabilizes and thickens, around two minutes.

-• Transfer the filling onto the crust and refrigerate overnight.
+• Using a rubber spatula, transfer the filling onto the crust and refrigerate overnight or for at least 6 hours.

 • Once firm, melt your Biscoff spread and pour over the top of the cheesecake.
-Sprinkle the edges with extra crushed cookies and refrigerate for a further 30 minutes, to firm up.
+Use a rubber spatula to ensure all edges are covered.
+Sprinkle the sides with extra crushed cookies and refrigerate for a further 30 minutes, to firm up.

 Notes